-The following table summarizes weighted average taxable equivalent yields of the debt securities portfolio at December 31, 2020.
+The following table summarizes the maturity distribution schedule with corresponding weighted average taxable equivalent yields of the debt securities portfolio at December 31, 2021.
+The following table presents securities at their expected maturities, which may differ from contractual maturities.
 The Company manages its debt securities portfolio for liquidity, as a tool to execute its asset/liability management strategy, and for pledging requirements for public funds.
 For the interest rate sensitivity of debt securities see the table in item 7A.